 Ethics complaints alleging violations related to Prohibited Political Activities and Gift Ban shall be filed with the Ethics Commission.
 Such complaints must be filed within one year after the alleged violation.
 Violations related to Prohibited Political Activity shall also be reported to the Inspector General.
-Violations of the Gift Ban may also be reported to the Inspector General.
+Violations of the Gift Ban and Lobbyist registration may also be reported to the Inspector General.
 All other violations of this Ordinance must be reported to the Inspector General.

 Upon receipt of a written complaint, the Ethics Commission shall have the power to investigate, conduct hearings and deliberations, issue recommendations for disciplinary actions, impose fines, and refer violations of Article II, Section C.4.
 "Prohibited Political Activities" or Article II, Section C.8.
 "Gift Ban" of this Ordinance to the appropriate attorney for prosecution.
 The Ethics Commission shall, however, act only upon the receipt of a written complaint alleging a violation of Article II, Section C.4.
-"Prohibited Political Activities" or Article II, Section C.8.
-"Gift Ban" of this Ordinance and not upon its own prerogative.
+"Prohibited Political Activities" or Article II, Section C.4.
+"Prohibited Political Activities" or Article II, Section C.4.
+"Ordinance and not upon its own prerogative.